 Patient Safety Improvement - Nursing Times Awards

-The Francis Report into care failings at the former Mid Staffordshire NHS Foundation Trust illustrated what happens when patient safety is not seen as a key priority, and annual winter pressures often now lead to concerns that safety is at risk of being compromised.
+High-profile care failings such as those at the former Mid Staffordshire NHS Foundation Trust, and more recently at Shrewsbury and Telford Hospital NHS Trust illustrated what happens when patient safety is not seen as a key priority, while winter pressures combined with severe nursing shortages often lead to concerns that safety is being compromised.
 As the professionals with the greatest amount of patient contact, nurses play a vital role in ensuring patients’ safety at every stage in their care.

 This category is open to individuals or teams from the NHS or independent sector who have undertaken an initiative to address factors that place patients at risk and promote safety as an essential part of healthcare.
 Entrants should have clear outcomes demonstrating improvements in patient safety.